Position

 Responsibilities:

-• Handle and resolve any issues or complaints that arise during the shift.
+• Handle and resolve any issues or conflicts that arise during the shift, ensuring minimal disruption to operations.

 Qualifications